JuliaRegistries/General/README.md

    versions are `1.0.1`, `1.1.1`, `1.2.0` and `2.0.0`.
 Invalid new versions include
    `1.0.2` (skips `1.0.1`), `1.3.0` (skips `1.2.0`), `3.0.0` (skips `2.0.0`) etc.

- - Dependencies: All dependencies should have `[compat]` entries that are upper bounded.
+ - Dependencies: All dependencies should have `[compat]` entries that are upper bounded and only include a finite number of breaking releases.
    Examples:
    ```toml
    [compat]